 Julia Fullerton-Batten sent us images of her latest project on London’s River Thames along with this comment on the series.
 “The River Thames is not even the longest river in the British Isles and a mere pygmy in comparison with many other rivers in the world, yet its significance to British and world history is immense.
 London is one of the major cities of the world today, but it would not have existed if it were not for the River Thames passing through it.
-Just before the Thames reaches London it becomes tidal and formed a natural harbour such that […]
+Just before the Thames reaches London it becomes tidal and formed a natural harbour such that London has been a port since pre-Roman times.
+Still today, the Thames acts as an artery of communication and trade route between Britain and the rest of the world.
+I am not alone in my admiration of the glories of the river.
+Notably, it has been an inspiration to many painters.
+Monet painted the river repeatedly.
+Turner too captured the working river even revealing the early nineteenth century fumes and smoke from the city’s factories and river traffic.
+Whistler was […]

 This article is reserved for subscribed members only.
 If you are already a member, you can log in here below.